hernantz/blog/content/its-the-competition-stupid.md

 Every policy that any organization imposes is an experiment basically.
 If the organization affects too many people, the experiment feels a lot like puting all the eggs in the same basket.
-Governments make decisions that are difficult in nature (regulate how people should live), which is very dangerous if there is only one choice.
+Governments make decisions that are difficult in nature (basically they regulate how people should live), which is very dangerous if there is only one choice.
+Henseforth, centralized and external decision making doesn't seem like a good idea.
+Governments should be as atomic as possible.

 See education, stupid regulations (gender on boards), clean energy, prohibition of drugs.
 Unforetold consequences of well [intentioned initiatives][7].